Tōdō Takatora: Biography

 Tōdō Takatora was born in 1556 in Ōmi Province.
 The precise place of his birthplace was in Tōdō village, Inukami-gun, east of Lake Biwa.

-Takatora hailed from a Tōdō clan branch which descended from a samurai named Kagemori Todo who served imperial court noble in 14th century.
+Takatora hailed from a Tōdō clan branch which descended from a samurai named Kagemori Todo who served an imperial court noble in the 14th century.

 Takatora started working for Azai Nagamasa at the age of 15.
-He participated his war in the battle of Anegawa in 1570 as a member of Kassho Isono's corps with his father, Torataka.
+He participated in his first battle in the battle of Anegawa in 1570 as a member of Kassho Isono's corps with his father, Torataka.
 He also played an active role in the attack on Usayama Castle and received a letter of commendation and was given a wakizashi from Nagamasa as reward.

-Later, at sometimes after the destruction of Azai clan, Takatora then served Isono Kazumasa, the lord of Ogawa Castle, who was also a former vassal of the Asai clan.
-Takatora as a vassal for received a landholding worth of 80 koku.
+Sometime after the destruction of the Azai clan, Takatora then served Isono Kazumasa, the lord of Ogawa Castle, who was also a former vassal of the Azai clan.
+As Kazumasa's vassal, Takatora received a landholding worth 80 koku.